kyverno/website/content/en/docs/Monitoring/_index.md

 ## Installation and Setup

-When you install Kyverno via Helm, a service called `kyverno-svc-metrics` gets created inside the `kyverno` namespace and this service exposes metrics on port 8000.
+When you install Kyverno via Helm, additional services are created inside the `kyverno` Namespace which expose metrics on port 8000.

 ```sh
 $ values.yaml